Reference architecture: Up to 40 RPS or 2,000 users

 Gitaly TLS support

 Gitaly supports TLS encryption.
-To be able to communicate with a Gitaly instance that listens for secure connections you will need to use tls:// URL scheme in the gitaly_address of the corresponding storage entry in the GitLab configuration.
+To communicate with a Gitaly instance that listens for secure connections, you must use tls:// URL scheme in the gitaly_address of the corresponding storage entry in the GitLab configuration.

-You will need to bring your own certificates as this isn’t provided automatically.
+You must bring your own certificates as this isn’t provided automatically.
 The certificate, or its certificate authority, must be installed on all Gitaly nodes (including the Gitaly node using the certificate) and on all client nodes that communicate with it following the procedure described in GitLab custom certificate configuration.

 note